mihirlad55/polybar-spotify-module/README.md

 type = custom/ipc
 ; Default
 hook-0 = echo ""
-; Playing/paused show status
-hook-1 = spotifyctl -q status
+; Playing/paused show song name and artist hook-1 = spotifyctl -q status
 ```

-The squares above are icons that can't be loaded.
-You can use whatever text or
-symbols you want to substitute.
+You can replace the text for Pause/Play/Next/Previous with icons for each of
+the hooks.

 Lastly, make sure the new spotify modules are part of your bar.
-Make sure the
+Make sure one of
-following is part of your modules.
+the following lines is part of your modules.
 ```
-modules-center = spotify previous playpause next
+modules-center = spotify previous playpause next modules-left = spotify previous playpause next modules-right = spotify previous playpause next
 ```

 ## How it Works